WICG/view-transitions/feature_details.md

 * Referencing elements : Same-origin relies on sharing information across documents to reference elements between them, which won’t be an option for cross-origin transitions.
 This should leverage existing work for [scroll-to-css-selector](https://github.com/bryanmcquade/scroll-to-css-selector).

 * Time to First Paint : Same-origin relies on the new Document using an explicit signal to indicate when it is ready for display, which won’t be an option for cross-origin transitions.
 This will likely need to rely on UA heuristics to decide when the transition is started, especially with an opt-out approach.

+## Glossary

+* Previous Document : The Document the user is viewing when a navigation is initated.

+* New Document : The Document which will be current in the session history when a navigation is committed.

+* Root transition : An animation to transition the content for root element of both Documents.

+* Enter transition : An animation which specifies how an element in the previous Document exits the screen.

+* Exit transition : An animation which specifies how an element in the new Document enters the screen.

+* Snapshot : A pixel copy for a DOM subtree.